cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/discovery.md

 # Who the users are and what they need

-## Understanding who might need to use this service

 Ultimately we know everyone's affected by cybercrime.

 Since everyone is a potential victim, we focused on two groups: